alexk111/awesome-bitcoin-payment-processors/README.md

 ### Non-Custodial

+These processors use your wallets for receiving payments.

 | Processor | Fees | Lightning | Directly to Your Wallet | Conversion to Fiat | Requirements |
 | --------- |:----:|:---------:|:-----------------------:|:------------------:| ------------ |
 | [Blockonomics](https://www.blockonomics.co/merchants) | 1% | No | Yes | Via [Payment Forwarding](https://www.blockonomics.co/views/payment_forwarding.html) | No |